The Critical Keys to Yard Maintenance

 FOURTH WEEK AFTER INSTALLATION: Water every 3rd day for 2 to 3 hours.

-*In the Spring and Fall only (NOT Summer) you can count a rainfall, if it’s a quarter inch or more, as a watering. *Note-It is very important not to over water: there should be NO STANDING WATER – you don’t want puddling of newly sodded areas, if the ground will not hold the water.
+*In the Spring and Fall only (NOT Summer), you can count a rainfall, if it’s a quarter-inch or more, as a watering.
+Note: It is imperative not to overwater.
+There should be no standing water.
+If the ground does not hold the water, you don’t want to puddle into newly sodded areas.

 MOWING: When the grass reaches 3.5” in height, allow the ground to dry and mow to 2.5” to 3.0”.
 Use a sharp blade.
 Mow approximately every seven days.
 Cut to 3.0” height in hot, dry weather.

 FOOT TRAFFIC: Keep all pedestrians off of any slopes or banks that have been sodded for at least one month.

 BROWNING: New sod regularly turns brown during the first few days after installation.
 If the sod receives adequate moisture, this is not a cause for concern; sod will “green up” as the grass plants grow new leaves.

 WEED CONTROL: Weed killers, if needed, may be applied only after the first three months but not during the summer months.

 INSECTS & DISEASES: Fungus growth may be a problem on new sod, as it is on any lawn, during hot, humid weather.
 To help alleviate the possibility of fungus growth, do not water after 4:00 p.m.!
 Check your yard for brown spots or patches, and contact a professional for advice.

 FERTILIZER: Do not apply fertilizer for six months after installation.
 (Late fertilization is the most important.) then use two applications at one-half the standard rate of fertilizer in the spring, one complete application in early fall, and one application at two times the regular rate in late autumn.